 Don’t let your loved one or yourself suffer knowingly from depression.
 The Southern California Sunrise Recovery Mental Health Team is here to help.
 Our services provide therapeutic and medicinal treatments that are uniquely catered to each patient that walks through our doors.

-Call today and the skilled therapists and psychologists at our Orange County Depression Treatment Center will begin writing up a comprehensive program consisting of a combination of our available psychotherapy options.
+Call today and the skilled therapists and psychologists at our Orange County, California Depression Treatment Center will help.
+They will begin writing up a comprehensive program consisting of a combination of our available treatment programs.